canberkvarli/canberkvarli/README.md

 In my free time, I enjoy being with nature, staying active and catching as many waves as I can.

+Currently working on ERC-20 token project (communityco.in) and a mobile application building with React Native, Expo and Firebase

 <img align="left" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="450" height="300" />

 <a href="https://twitter.com/canberkvarli">